jessfraz/pony/README.md

 COMMANDS:
    add, save    Add a new secret
-   delete       Delete a secret or a specific recovery code get          Get the value of a secret list, ls     List all secrets update       Update a secret
+   delete, rm   Delete a secret
+   get          Get the value of a secret list, ls     List all secrets update       Update a secret